Disclosure: Hackr.io is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Launched in 2011, Bootstrap has all the CSS and JS-based design templates that one requires for building buttons, forms, navigation, typography, and other interface components.

 There is a pretty good chance of a web development job interview to feature Bootstrap-based questions.
 So, you need to keep up your Bootstrap preparation to grab the role.
-To help you with the cause, here are 20 important Bootstrap interview questions with answers:
+To help you with the cause, here are top Bootstrap interview questions with answers:

 - Definition Lists – This type of list allows each list item to have both the <dt> and the <dd> elements.
 The <dt> denotes definition term, which is the term or phrase being defined.
 The <dd> element contains the definition for the <dt> element.